vierbergenlars/php-semver/README.md

   the corresponding function above.  `"==="` and `"!=="` do simple string comparison, but are included for completeness.
 Throws if an invalid comparison string is provided.
-* compare(v1, v2): Return 0 if v1 == v2, or 1 if v1 is greater, or -1 if
+* version::compare(v1, v2): Return 0 if v1 == v2, or 1 if v1 is greater, or -1 if
   v2 is greater.
 Sorts in ascending order if passed to Array.sort().
-* rcompare(v1, v2): The reverse of compare.
+* version::rcompare(v1, v2): The reverse of compare.
 Sorts an array of versions in descending order when passed to Array.sort().

 ### Ranges

-* validRange(range): Return the valid range or null if it's not valid
+* $versionExpression->validRange(): Return the valid range or null if it's not valid
 * $version->satisfies($range): Return true if the version satisfies the range.
-* maxSatisfying(versions, range): Return the highest version in the list that satisfies the range, or null if none of them do.
+* $versionExpression->maxSatisfying(versions): Return the highest version in the list that satisfies the range, or null if none of them do.

 ## Thanks to